rohskopf/LGPS/README.md

 # LGPS data & files

+See training/validation data in the tar file.
+We do not train to the 2000K configurations.

 ### Test set

 `test-set` : Directory with 300 snapshots from a 600 K LGPS simulation.
 In total there were 30k